 How tall are these toe splints?
 The toe splint is a half inch wide.

 How do I put them on?
-Grab one buddy splint, undoing the Velcro closure to open it up.
+Grab one buddy splint, undoing the fastener to open it up.
 Slip the loop portion over your injured toe.
-Wrap it around the toe next to it, and fasten with the Velcro closure.
+Wrap it around the toe next to it, and fasten with the closure.
 Try to wrap toe together that are closest in length and thickness.
 Make sure the “buddy” toe is uninjured.
 Wrapping two injured toes together could worsen your injury.

 Washing Instructions: Hand wash in warm water with mild soap.
 Allow buddy wrap to air dry completely before reapplying.
 Do not use high temperatures to wash or dry.